Churchill and the Baltic

 Moreover, we told Mr. Enins, “Things could have been worse.
 Greece—thanks to Churchill’s oft-denounced ‘spheres of influence’ agreement with Stalin in 1944—was liberated.
 So in the end was Austria.
 Stalin agreed to enter the war against Japan.
 All these were promises he kept.”

 I told Mayor Enins how Churchill had written in Triumph and Tragedy that had he returned to Potsdam, he would have forced a “showdown” over Poland.
 What the result would have been is a matter for conjecture.
-“Much of Eastern Europe, given harsh reality, had no chance for liberty,” I said, “but this is not be an excuse to denounce the efforts Churchill made.”
+“Much of Eastern Europe, given harsh reality, had no chance for liberty,” I said, “but we should not denounce the efforts Churchill made.”

 Teodors Enins listened politely, but then he just shook his head.
 “No. You should have fought them anyway,” he said sadly.
 “Think of how much blood and treasure you would have saved yourselves—not to mention us.”